IsaacSchemm/PlayerPages/README.md

 * `GET /private/{id}` (for any page, including non-public pages; requires admin access)
 * `POST /render` (renders the page described by the POST body; requires admin access)

-Pages are stored in EF Core.
-For testing purposes, PlayerPages is set to use an in-memory data store, so **you must replace this** with something like SQL or Cosmos to persist the pages themselves.
+Pages are stored in EF Core

+> For testing purposes, PlayerPages is set to use an in-memory data store, so **you must replace this** with something like SQL or Cosmos to persist the pages themselves.
-The management API and the private render endpoints are secured by `PlayerPagesAdminAuthorizationAttribute`, which **you must implement yourself**.
-The default implementation of this attribute does not allow admin access to anyone.

 ## CSS

 The base CSS in PlayerPages renders the page as a simple document.
 This is called "Page View", and consists of the following elements, horizontally centered in a column:

-* Any header image(s)
+* Any banner image(s)
 * The collapsible menu, containing the list of media and links
 * A large Play button (if the media is loaded via JavaScript and not already playing)
 * A video player
 * Play/Pause and Mute/Unmute buttons
 * A volume bar
-* Buttons for:
+* Buttons including:
     * Volume up and down
+    * Select audio output device (if supported in browser)
-    * Select quality level (for adaptive streams playe via hls.js)
+    * Select quality level (for adaptive streams played via hls.js)
     * Cast / AirPlay (if applicable)
     * Full screen
 * A seek bar (if the media is not live)
 * Buttons to jump back/forward 10/30 seconds (if applicable)
-* Any "right-edge" images, in square boxes, arranged in one or more rows
+* Any other images, in square boxes, arranged in one or more rows

 <a href="https://www.lakora.us/PlayerPages/PageView.png">
     <img src="https://www.lakora.us/PlayerPages/PageView.png"